Skip to content

 Prima.cpp is a distributed inference system, built on llama.cpp, that runs a model too big for any one device by splitting its layers across a ring of heterogeneous machines and streaming weights from disk with memory mapping.
 The paper's target is deliberately modest hardware: its default cluster is four everyday devices (a Mac M1, an Intel i9 laptop with an RTX 3070, an i9 desktop with an RTX 2080 Ti, and a Kirin 9000 phone) whose total available RAM plus VRAM is 37 GiB, "not enough for a Q4K-quantized 70B model."1 It reports serving Llama 3-70B at 674 ms per token with a time-to-first-token under two seconds on that cluster, while keeping per-device memory pressure below 6%.5

 Two ideas make that possible.
-Piped-ring parallelism (PRP) is pipeline parallelism arranged as a ring, run over multiple rounds per token, with each device handling a small window of layers per round so that memory-mapped prefetching of the next window overlaps the other devices' computation instead of stalling on disk.
-Halda is the scheduler that decides, for each device, how many layers it handles per round and how many of those run on its GPU, under that device's RAM and VRAM limits, by solving what the paper frames as a layer-to-device assignment problem.23
+Pipelined-ring parallelism (PRP) is pipeline parallelism arranged as a ring, run over multiple rounds per token, with each device handling a small window of layers per round so that memory-mapped prefetching of the next window overlaps the other devices' computation instead of stalling on disk.
+Halda is the scheduler that decides, for each device, how many layers it handles per round and how many of those run on its GPU, under that device's RAM and VRAM limits, by solving what the paper frames as a layer-to-device assignment problem.
+Halda also decides which devices to use at all, and v3 makes that device-selection ability a first-class contribution: a weak device assigned only one layer is dropped from the ring, unless it is the only reachable hop, in which case it stays as a relay carrying no work.23

 The hard problem underneath is offloading.
 When a model does not fit in RAM, llama.cpp uses mmap to load weights lazily and lets the OS reclaim inactive pages, but under memory pressure that reclaim reloads pages from disk repeatedly.
 The paper measures this cliff: at 45B "only a few pages are released, so efficiency loss is small," but at 60B "more active mmap-ed pages are labeled as inactive earlier and then released, leading to a sharp increase in token latency and TTFT."4 Prima.cpp's job is to hide that disk latency rather than pay it.

-- It is fast against the alternatives, and it does not OOM where they do.
-On the four-device cluster, prima.cpp improves token latency by up to 17x and TTFT by up to 8x over llama.cpp, and by 5-8x latency and 12-24x TTFT over exo and dllama; at 70B both exo and dllama run out of memory entirely while prima.cpp serves it.5
+• It is fast against the alternatives, and it does not OOM where they do.
+On the four-device cluster, prima.cpp reduces TPOT by up to 17x and TTFT by up to 8x against llama.cpp, and against exo and dllama it reports at least 18x lower TPOT and 42x lower TTFT; at 70B both exo and dllama run out of memory entirely while prima.cpp serves it.
+Read the baseline comparison with its caveats: llama.cpp is a single-device system run on the strongest device rather than on the cluster, exo could not run on the phone because it needs root, and dllama supports only Llama 3, so several cells are structurally absent rather than measured.5

 Use it when:

-- The model does not fit in aggregate RAM, so disk offloading is unavoidable and hiding its latency is the deciding factor.
-PRP's benefit is largest exactly here: the paper reports it "reduces latency by nearly half" when total available RAM is insufficient (models above 60B).2
+• The model does not fit in aggregate RAM, so disk offloading is unavoidable and hiding its latency is the deciding factor.
+PRP's benefit is largest exactly here: v3 reports that "for large models, PRP reduces PP's TPOT by about 50%".2

 Do not reach for it when:

-k=1(a single round, the whole model as one window) is best, and splitting into more rounds with a smaller window per round "slightly raises latency" from fragmentation, so multi-device ring parallelism adds coordination cost for no gain.2 - You need cloud-grade latency.
-The authors state plainly that "70B models remain much slower than those on the cloud"; this is for when local execution is the constraint, not when throughput is the goal.6
+• You need cloud-grade latency. v1 stated plainly that "70B models remain much slower than those on the cloud"; this is for when local execution is the constraint, not when throughput is the goal. v3 drops the sentence but nothing in it measures otherwise.12

-- The cluster is low-RAM with no SSD and no GPU.
-The paper warns that in that regime "larger models will be extremely slow," because there is nothing to hide the disk latency behind.6
+• The cluster is low-RAM with no SSD and no GPU. v1 warned that in that regime "larger models will be extremely slow," because there is nothing to hide the disk latency behind.12

 Piped-ring parallelism starts from ordinary pipeline parallelism (split the model into layer segments along a chain of devices) and closes the chain into a ring so I/O and the emitted token stay on the head device, which matters for privacy.
 The departure from prior ring systems is that a token is predicted over multiple rounds, and each device processes only a small layer window per round.
 The paper's example: six devices, a 36-layer model, window size two, gives eighteen segments so each device does three rounds per token.2 The window size is the load-bearing knob: "By setting the layer window size small, we ensure the model layers stays within memory limits, avoiding prefetch-release during prefetching," so a device can mark its next window's layers WILLNEED and the OS loads them from disk in the background while the other devices compute, fully overlapping disk with compute on a fast disk.2